About Us

 We are proud to be a founder member of SWAY (Sudbury, Wembley, Alperton & Youth) project to provide additional youth oriented services within our community, and house the youth support worker at St Andrews.

 We are here for all local people, whether you are a regular church-goer or not.
 It is our privilege to conduct baptisms, wedding and funerals and provide pastoral care for local residents.
-Generations of children have been through the playgroup and 2 O'Clock Club and we value all the friendships we make along the way.

 Powered by Church Edit